Touro University California

 Touro University California is a private graduate school focused primarily on health professions and located on Mare Island in Vallejo, California.
 It is part of the Touro College and University System and is jointly administered with its sister campus Touro University Nevada.

-The university was founded in 1997 and was originally established in San Francisco as an independent, Jewish-sponsored institution, but relocated to Vallejo.
-Today, the university confers degrees in graduate studies of various disciplines including education, osteopathic medicine, pharmacy, physician assistant studies, nursing, and public health.
+The university was founded in 1997 and was established in San Francisco as an independent, Jewish-sponsored institution, but relocated to Vallejo.
+The university confers degrees in graduate studies of various disciplines including education, osteopathic medicine, pharmacy, physician assistant studies, nursing, and public health.
 The school's campus consists of 44 acre and 23 buildings of the former Mare Island naval base located east of the San Pablo Bay.
-Although sponsored by a Jewish organization, the school has a diverse student body of about 1,400 students as well as 100 faculty members.
+Although sponsored by a Jewish organization, the school has a diverse student body of about 1,250 students as well as over 200 faculty members.

 History

 Established in 1997, Touro University California was originally located in San Francisco with its inaugural class composed of 67 students.
 In 1999, officials decided to relocate to the southern area of Mare Island due to its large capacity and restored two naval quarters buildings originally built in the 1930s and had the lease option to renovate ten other buildings intended to become diagnostic and research laboratories.
 Touro University California's main buildings are Farragut Inn, named in honor of Commander David G. Farragut, Wilderman Hall in honor of Commander Alvin Wilderman, and Lander Hall named in honor of Dr. Bernard Lander, the founder of the Touro College system.
 After Western University of Health Sciences' College of Osteopathic Medicine of the Pacific received accreditation in 1982, Touro University California's College of Osteopathic Medicine became the second osteopathic medical school program to open in the state of California.